Mende, Hungary: Mende Railway Disaster (1968)

 Located on railway track from Budapest to Békéscsaba, Mende is known for the second worst railway accident in post-war Hungary.
-On December 22, 1968, a passenger train from Budapest Eastern Station to Szolnok collided with a freight train from Szolnok.
-43 people were killed, most of them were women and children in the first two waggons.
+On 22 December 1968, a passenger train from Budapest Eastern Station to Szolnok collided with a freight train from Szolnok.
+43 people were killed, most of them were women and children in the first two carriages.

-The passenger train rolled on the wrong, "left" track because his own was freshly re-opened after repair and a railway officer had forgotten that.
+The passenger train was routed along the wrong, "left" track because his own was freshly re-opened after repair and a railway officer had forgotten that.

 Climate

 Mende has an Oceanic climate, with a Köppen climate classification of Cfb.